 - Demonstrate competency in a foreign language, beginning with students entering a Florida College System institution or state university in 2014-2015 and thereafter.

-- Students entering the Florida College System in 2015-2016 and therafter must complete at least one STATE CORE COURSE in each section as part of the General Education course requirements.
+- Students entering the Florida College System in 2015-2016 and thereafter must complete at least one General Education CORE course in each section as part of the General Education course requirements.
+Please refer to the General Education Core Course page, https://www.seminolestate.edu/catalog/student-info/graduation-requirements/general-education-state-core-courses in the College Catalog for additional information.

 Associate in Science (A.S.) and Associate in Applied Science (A.A.S.)
 Degree Requirements